gvwilson/thirdbit/src/fiction/iffy/index.md

 At twelve and twelve the remaining Marines began to fall back.
 The green dots kept pace but let them go.

 "How bad is it?"
+Edson asked,
-Ignacio asked, his eyes still on the approaching hovercraft.
+his eyes still on the approaching hovercraft.

 Iffy swallowed.